mohitatray/VerticalLayout/README.md

 # VerticalLayout
-Android layout widget to arrange a view vertically (90 or -90 degrees rotation).
+Android layout widget to arrange a view vertically (90 or -90 degrees rotated).

-Many developers were looking for a solution render text vertically in android.
+Many developers were looking for a solution to render text vertically in android.
 So I thought why should text have all the fun? ;)

 I created a generic `VerticalLayout` to render any layout